EnayetHossain/load-3d-model/README.md

 1. Clone this repository on your system

-2. Open Terminal or Command Prompt on root directory of this project and type: npm init
+2. Open Terminal or Command Prompt on root directory of this project and type: npm init -y

 3. npm install express